 What are oracles?

-Oracles send data from the outside world, such as retail payments, price feeds, and weather data, to a blockchain.
+Oracles send outside-world data, such as retail payments, price feeds, and weather data, to a blockchain.
 Thereafter, a smart contract on the blockchain typically utilizes the data to determine whether or not to carry out a set of conditions.

 Oracles read, report, and confirm real-world data for blockchains and smart contracts through web APIs or market data feeds.
 For instance, let’s assume Jay and Harry are betting on who will win the Super Bowl.
 Jay bets $1000, and Harry bets $1000, with $2000 saved in escrow by a smart contract.